 You will receive a court order of nondisclosure.
 The order will update the court and state records.

 A legal doctrine called "res judicata" prevents a party from relitigating claims that have already been decided by a court.
 (Barr v.
 Resolution Trust Corp., 837 S.W.2d 627 (Tex.
 1992)).
 In Texas, res judicata applies to a petition for an order of nondisclosure.
 (Ex Parte Myers, 68 S.W.3d 229 (2002); see Ramsey v.
 State, 249 S.W.3d 568 (Tex.
 App.
 Waco 2008); Bergin v.
 State, 2006 Tex.
 App.
 LEXIS 7571 (2006)).
 Typically, once the judge makes a decision to deny a petition for an order of nondisclosure, that decision is final (unless successfully appealed) and the case cannot be refiled at a later time.
 However, in some cases, if the facts have changed or new facts have occurred since the petition was denied, such as new educational or career opportunities, volunteer work, or completion of treatment programs, a petition may be refiled without being barred by res judicata.
-Because of the risk of being prevented from refilling and the difficulty of complying with the requirements of the law, hiring an attorney experienced in Texas law to properly file the petition is extremely important.
+Because of the risk of being prevented from refilling and the difficulty of complying with the requirements of the law, hiring an attorney experienced in Texas law to properly file for the nondisclosure is extremely important.

 Yes, the record will show as a deferred case and the charges will be viewable unless you apply for an order of non-disclosure.
 Texas Government Code § 411.081(d)